yak32/glw_json/README.md

 ```

 To avoid hash maps with allocations, values should be serialized in alphabetical order.
-BTW, realization with hash map was 2x times slower (for avarage sized json object with around 50 properties)
+BTW, initial implementation with hash map was 2x times slower (for average sized json object with around 50 properties)
 With Sublime Text 2/3: select everything inside serialize() and press F9 - it will sort properties automatically.

 ### Dependencies